 |Weight||81kg (12st 10lb)|

-She has captained Bristol Ladies, also led England Students and was vice captain of the full England team in the 2010 Six Nations match against Scotland.
-Sophie was a Grand Slam winner in 2007, 2008, 2010, 2011 and 2012 and was named as Bristol Ladies and the England Coaches’ Player of the Season in 2011.
-She won the Linda Uttley Award last year that recognises the commitment and dedication of an individual.
+She was a Grand Slam winner with England in 2007, 2008, 2010, 2011 and 2012.
+Sophie was named as the Bristol Ladies and the England Coaches’ Player of the Season in 2011.
+She has also won the RFU Linda Uttley Award, one which recognises the commitment and dedication of an individual.

 If her work and rugby don’t fill enough of her time, Sophie also enjoys mountain biking, climbing and squash and is rather partial to Italian food – especially if it is over in Pontremoli where her boyfriend’s parents live.

 Emily Ryall, one of her first coaches, has been a real inspiration and was the person who persuaded Sophie not to retire from the sport she loves after breaking a leg.